onizu-db/hello-world/README.md

 # notes
-This repository is to store notes on programming.
+This repository is to store notes / code-snippets on programming.